secorolab/eddie_gazebo/README.md

 ```bash
 ros2 launch eddie_gazebo eddie_gazebo.launch.py
 ```

+- To move the base using `Teleop`, select the `Teleop` from the `Tools` menu in the Gazebo GUI.
+- Change the `topic` to `/model/robot/cmd_vel` and Enter.
+- Then, you can move the robot using the selected controls.

 1. By default, the `base_controller` for controlling the mobile base is a velocity controller and the `arm_controller` for controlling the Kinova arms is a `trajectory_controller`.
 You can